2025 Storm Events in Plano

 Roofing Materials for Plano

-Class 4 impact-resistant asphalt shingles have become the most popular choice for Plano homeowners.
+Class 4 impact-resistant asphalt shingles have become the most popular choice for Plano homeowners seeking protection against frequent hailstorms.
 These shingles feature rubber-like polymer reinforcement that absorbs hail impact rather than cracking.
-Brands like CertainTeed and Malarkey offer Class 4 options that cost $4-7 per square foot installed, with full project costs of $12,000-$22,000 for a typical home.
-Beyond protection, many insurance companies offer premium discounts for Class 4 rated roofs, offsetting the higher upfront cost.
-These shingles typically last 25-35 years with proper installation.
+Leading brands like CertainTeed and Malarkey have engineered these products specifically for regions like Hail Alley.
+Beyond superior protection, many insurance companies offer premium discounts for Class 4 rated roofs, providing ongoing value.
+These shingles typically last 25-35 years with proper installation and offer excellent curb appeal in traditional neighborhood settings.

-Standing seam metal roofing offers exceptional durability for Plano's climate, lasting 40-70 years with minimal maintenance.
-Metal reflects sunlight, reducing cooling costs during brutal Texas summers.
-While large hail may cause cosmetic denting, metal roofing maintains its waterproof integrity.
-The investment ranges from $20,000-$35,000 for a typical home, but the longevity and energy savings often justify the premium for homeowners planning to stay long-term.
+Standing seam metal roofing offers exceptional durability for Plano's climate, with lifespans reaching 40-70 years under normal conditions.
+Metal reflects sunlight effectively, reducing cooling loads during brutal Texas summers.
+While large hail may cause cosmetic denting, metal roofing maintains its waterproof integrity and continues protecting the home.
+The longevity and energy efficiency make metal an attractive option for homeowners planning to stay in their homes long-term.

 Concrete and clay tile roofing brings timeless Mediterranean aesthetics and excellent heat resistance.
-These materials handle intense sun exposure well and can last 50+ years.
+These materials handle intense sun exposure remarkably well and can last 50 years or more when undamaged.
 However, tiles can crack under impact from large hailstones, making them less ideal for Hail Alley unless combined with impact-resistant underlayment systems.
-Tile roofs require reinforced structural support due to their weight and cost $25,000-$50,000 installed.
+Tile roofs also require reinforced structural support due to their substantial weight.

-Synthetic composite tiles from manufacturers like DaVinci Roofscapes offer a compelling alternative.
-These polymer-based materials mimic the appearance of slate or wood shakes while providing superior impact resistance and lighter weight.
-Composite roofing handles Plano's hail and heat well, lasting 40-50 years at costs between $15,000-$30,000.
+Synthetic composite tiles from manufacturers like DaVinci Roofscapes offer a compelling middle ground.
+These polymer-based materials mimic the appearance of slate or wood shakes while providing superior impact resistance and lighter weight than natural materials.
+Composite roofing handles Plano's hail and heat combination effectively, lasting 40-50 years with minimal maintenance required.

-Standard 3-tab asphalt shingles, while affordable at $3-5 per square foot, prove too vulnerable to hail damage for most Plano applications.
-Wood shakes present fire risks and require intensive maintenance in Texas heat.
-For most Plano homeowners, Class 4 impact-resistant shingles offer the best balance of protection, affordability, and value.
+Standard 3-tab asphalt shingles, while initially appealing for budget-conscious homeowners, prove too vulnerable to hail damage for most Plano applications and typically require premature replacement.
+Wood shakes present fire risks and demand intensive maintenance in Texas heat.
+For most Plano homeowners, Class 4 impact-resistant shingles offer the best balance of protection, longevity, and neighborhood compatibility.

 Roofing Permits in Plano